 For instance, you’ll need to secure production insurance and a film equipment insurance policy within it so that you can issue COIs and rent the gear you need to shoot your movie.

-You’ll need to prep SAG Exhibit Gs and SAG Exhibit Bs.
+You’ll need to prepare SAG Exhibit Gs and SAG Exhibit Bs.
 You’ll need to gather crew deal memos, location agreements, and talent agreements

 You’ll need to hire your favorite craft services company and arrange for payroll.